Are Your Reasoning Models Reasoning or Guessing? A Mechanistic Analysis of Hierarchical Reasoning Models: Background on HRM

 which shows that as long as $I-\left.J_{\mathcal{F}}\right\rvert_{z^*} \approx I$ (a common approximation for implicit models), we can substitute the full BPTT gradient with the one-step gradient~\cite{geng2022trainingimplicitmodels}.

-This simplifying argument clearly relies strongly on the fixed point assumption.
+This succinct argument clearly relies strongly on the fixed point assumption.
 However, despite being intuitive and plausible, this assumption does not hold trivially.
-Our experiments demonstrate that this violation has profound consequences, as discussed in Section~\ref{fp_hrm}.
+Our experiments demonstrate that this violation has profound consequences, to be discussed in \cref{fp_hrm}.